PilotConway/plant-sim-2000/README.md

 The game is simple.
 You have 20 days to keep your plant alive.
 Every day you can either water your plant, or give your plant light.
 But beware!
-Every day has new weather, and if you over water or give your plant too much light, it might not make it!
+Every day has new weather, and if you over water or give your plant too much light, it might not make it.

 When the game is started you are presented with a screen showing the current day and weather and the option to water or give light to your plant.
 After 2 seconds it advances to the next day.

 If the weather is raining, be sure to give your plant sun!
-If you water it it will over water and hurt the plant.
+If you give water it will over water and hurt the plant.
 If the weather is sunny, do the opposite, water will help your plant and more light will hurt it.
 On cloudy days you can give water or light, it will appreciate either one.